ultimatemovers/omnia/food.md

   title: Drink
   text: ''
   categories:
+  - title: CELLAR WBTG
+    text: Omnia has an extensive wine list, offering 25 wines by the glass consisting of 13 regular, and 12 premier wines selected by our sommelier.
+Found a new favourite, or have a friend on the way?
+Our whole selection is available in half bottles.
+    menu_pdf: ''
+    menu_btn_text: BEVERAGE LIST
   - title: NON ALCOHOLIC SELECTION
     text: All the classics, with a few signature twists.
 Start, spend, or end the night with our well loved Lemon Myrtle Gimlet and Saffron Negroni.